flux-framework/rfc/spec_11.rst

 Goals
 -----

--  Facilitate services implementing private KVS namespaces.

--  Users may directly walk a KVS namespace, starting with a dirref.

--  Tree objects can be exchanged between Flux instances.
+-  Define KVS metadata compatible with the RFC 10 content storage service.

 -  Tree objects can be parsed years after they were written (provenance).